lauralifts/loadmgt-workshop/README.md

 Please bring a laptop to the workshop.
 Your laptop should have a working Docker and Docker Compose installation - see [Docker Docs](https://docs.docker.com/compose/install/) for installation instructions.

-Most of this workshop can be completed without writing code.
-Source code for the demo programs that drive load and which serve requests is available, and you might want to experiment with modifying that code.
-All of it is in Golang.

-The final exercise involves using an Envoy custom ratelimiting plugin (again, in Golang).
-We provide both an incomplete outline version that you can complete yourself, and a fully-completed version, so it is possible for you to choose whether you want to write code or not.

 ## Envoy Proxy

 If you are not familiar with Envoy Proxy (or if you'd like a refresher), please spend a few minutes on